CLIMADA-project/climada_python/doc/getting-started/install.rst

    .. code-block:: shell

-      pixi shell --manifest-path climada_pixi/pixi.toml
-      pixi add climada
+      pixi add --manifest-path climada_pixi/pixi.toml climada

 #.
 Verify that everything is installed correctly by executing a single test:

    .. code-block:: shell

+      # the pixi way to activate an environment
+      pixi shell --manifest-path climada_pixi/pixi.toml
+      # execute the test
       python -m unittest climada.engine.test.test_impact
+      # the pixi way to deactivate an environment
+      exit

-   Executing CLIMADA for the first time will take some time because it will generate a directory tree in your home/user directory.
+   Executing CLIMADA for the first time in a pixi environment will take quite some time because it will generate a directory tree in your home/user directory.
 If this test passes, great!
 You are good to go.

 #. *Optional:* Install CLIMADA Petals into the same Pixi environment:

    .. code-block:: shell

-      pixi add climada-petals
+      pixi add --manifest-path climada_pixi/pixi.toml climada-petals

 .. _install-advanced: